How long are you going to wait before you demand the best for yourself?

 Estate Matters

-Drafting a will, executing a power of attorney, and advanced directive is a package that requires a flat fee based on the complexity of the estate.
+Drafting a will or trust, executing powers of attorney, or advanced directive is a package that requires a flat fee based on the complexity of the estate.
 Generally, this is a one time expense.
 Updating these documents is billed at an hourly rate and generally takes much less time and is therefore, less expensive than drafting new documents.
-Contact Kylene Ross to receive an estimate of what your estate planning will cost.
+Contact our office to receive an estimate of what your estate planning will cost.

 For probate matters a retainer is generally required to begin working on the estate.
 A retainer is an estimated amount that is paid before a case begins, then the time spent on your case is accounted for and billed against that amount incrementally.
-In the event that your case requires more time than the retainer covers, you will be notified and hourly billing will begin for the remaining work.
-Contact Kylene Ross to learn more about the retainer for the estate that needs to be opened and what options are available to you.
+Contact our office to learn more about the retainer for the estate that needs to be opened and what options are available to you.

 Civil Matters

-Writing a demand letter requires a consultation, research of applicable laws, drafting, and communication with the opposing party, for which a flat fee is assessed.
+Writing a demand letter requires a consultation, research of applicable laws, drafting, and communication with the opposing party, which may be billed at an hourly rate or as a flat fee.

 If the demand does not resolve your matter and you wish to proceed, a civil lawsuit requires a retainer and hourly fee arrangement.
 The retainer covers the cost of filings, research, analysis, negotiations, and court proceedings.
-The time that Mrs. Ross spends on your matter after the demand letter is billed against the retainer.
-In the event that your matter proceeds past the amount of hours the retainer will cover, you will be notified and hourly billing will begin for the remainder of the work.
+The time that our office spends on your matter is billed against the retainer.
+In the event that your matter proceeds past the amount of hours the retainer will cover, you will be notified.
+Rest assured that all of our professionals work as quickly as possible to ensure the best result with a minimal amount of time billed.
+We utilize our team to bill at the lowest rate available first, but always with the required supervision to make sure your matter proceeds efficiently.